NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 priority.
 The factors used are:

 Age
-    the length of time ajob has been waiting in the queue, elgible to be scheduled
+    the length of time a job has been waiting in the queue, eligible to be scheduled

 Fair-share
-    the difference between the portion of the computing resource that has been promised (allocation) and the amount of resources that has been consumed.
+    the difference between the portion of the computing resources that has been promised (allocation) and the amount of resources that has been consumed.
     Gaea uses the `classic fairshare algorithm
     <https://slurm.schedmd.com/classic_fair_share.html>`_